soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 - `skip_thread_containment` - if true, skip filtering out broken threads
 - `allow_following_move` - if true, allows automatically follow moved following accounts
 - `pleroma_background_image` - sets the background image of the user.
 Can be set to "" (an empty string) to reset.
-- `discoverable` - if true, discovery of this account in search results and other services is allowed.
+- `discoverable` - if true, external services (search bots) etc. are allowed to index / list the account (regardless of this setting, user will still appear in regular search results).
 - `actor_type` - the type of this account.
 - `accepts_chat_messages` - if false, this account will reject all chat messages.